ehsan2793/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+ .map(): is used to converting data and  need retun keyword  and returns a new array the first argument is (item) which refers to  the current element in the array being processed
+ .filter(): requires return stament  and returns a new array automatically  filters results into a new array based on something that can be true or false, if it's true it's included, if it's false it excluded

+.reduce():  reduce gives us back a single value, its usally  used for sum or muliply  and it takes 2 arguments accumulator which is a running total and it takes item which is the current value inital value  and has inital value

 2. Explain the difference between a callback and a higher order function.

 3. Explain what a closure is.